 Writing requires more than just language skills.
-Just because you can speak English or Japanese, it does not make you a good writer in English or Japanese.
+Just because you can speak English or Japanese or you are a English to Japanese translator, it does not make you a good writer in English or Japanese.

 Web writing requires various nonlinguistic skills including marketing, search engine optimization (SEO), copywriting, knowledge of basic advertising laws, and of course writing.

 In this article, I am going to explain what makes a good web content writer.